rameez16/Report/report_SOLID.md

 * High level module-A high-level module is a module that always depends on other modules
 * Low level module- a module that does not depends on other modules

-according this principle High-Level modules and low level modules should be loosely coupled or de-coupled.both class shouldn't depend on each other.The main motive of this principle is decoupling the dependencies so if class A changes the class B doesn’t need to care or know about the changes.
+According this principle High-Level modules and low level modules should be loosely coupled or de-coupled.both class shouldn't depend on each other.
+The main idea of this principle is decoupling the dependencies.
+So if class A changes the class B doesn’t need to care or know about the changes.

 ```java